TrangHoang1901/HomeChefHub/README.md

 ### 2. Screen Archetypes

-- Login/Sign-up Screen
+- Login/Sign-up Screen:
   * Users can either log in with their existing credentials or create a new account.
   * Once logged in, they can access the app's main features, such as the Home Screen (Recipe Feed), Meal Planning, Recipe Details, Shopping Lists, and User-Generated Content (if the optional feature is included).
 - Recipe Feed Screen (Home Screen):
   * After logging in, users are directed to the Recipe Feed Screen, where they can discover and browse recipes.
   * Featured recipes are displayed.
   * Users can search for recipes by various criteria like cuisine, dietary preferences, and ingredients.
 - Meal Planning Screen:
   * Users can create and manage personalized meal plans.
   * They can add recipes to their meal plans.
   * Users can generate shopping lists from their meal plans.
 - Recipe Detail Screen:
   * Users can access detailed information about a selected recipe.
   * This screen displays ingredients, cooking instructions, images, and videos for the recipe.
 - Shopping List Screen:
   * Users can view and manage their shopping lists.
   * The screen shows the list of ingredients needed for selected recipes.
 - User-Generated Content Screen (Optional):
   * If the user-generated content feature is implemented, this screen allows users to contribute their own recipes, cooking tips, and variations.
   * Users can explore and engage with content shared by other community members.

 ### 3. Navigation